 Apply for a Fly Ash Trading License in Dubai

 As the UAE construction sector targets AED 1.4 trillion in infrastructure spending through 2030, demand for industrial by-products such as fly ash is accelerating across the region.
-Securing a Fly Ash Trading Licence (Activity Code 4663.98) at Dubai South Business Hub Free Zone gives traders a cost-efficient, strategically located base to supply cement producers, ready-mix plants, and construction firms across the GCC and beyond.
+Securing a Fly Ash Trading License (Activity Code 4663.98) at Dubai South Business Hub Free Zone gives traders a cost-efficient, strategically located base to supply cement producers, ready-mix plants, and construction firms across the GCC and beyond.

 Key Stats at a Glance